 X.1.1.5 Clinical Data Consumer

-The Clinical Data Consumer Actor may implement the QED Option or the FHIR® Option or both.
-If the Clinical data consumer implements the QED Option, it has the additional requirement that it must be able to query for content containing common observations, diagnostic results, problems and allergies, medications, immunizations or professional services as defined in the Query for Existing Data Profile.
+The Clinical Data Consumer Actor in this profile is an implementation of the Clinical Data Consumer Actor in the QED Profile.
+If the Clinical data consumer implements the QED Option, it has the additional requirement that it must be able to query for content containing common observations, diagnostic results, problems and allergies, medications, immunizations or professional services using PCC-2, as defined in the Query for Existing Data Profile.
+If the Clinical Data Consumer implements the FHIR Option, then it has the additional requirement to use PCC-16, Share List.

 X.1.2 Content Modules